EIGHT PASSAGES THAT DO NOT SUPPORT THE “RAPTURE”

 If the Lord had not cut short those days, no one would survive.
 But for the sake of the elect, whom he has chosen, he has shortened them.
 (Mark 13:20)

-If the Great Tribulation was not cut short, everyone on earth would die.
-We can see from this how terrible the period will be; so the term, “distress” hardly is fitting.
+If the Great Tribulation were not cut short, everyone on earth would die.
+We can see from this how terrible the period will be, so the term “distress” hardly is fitting.
 It probably will be similar to the Holocaust of Israel.

 “I will sweep away both man and beast; I will sweep away the birds in the sky and the fish in the sea—and the idols that cause the wicked to stumble.”
-(Zephaniah 1:3)
+(Zephaniah 1:3a)

 For this is the time of punishment in fulfillment of all that has been written.
 (Luke 21:22)